-- No over the counter medications will be given without written parental permission and a written doctor's note.
-This must include: students name, name of medication, dosage, and time to be given, with doctor's signature and parental consent.
-Please note the exception is Tylenol and/or Ibuprofen which can be given with signed authorization from a parent and/or guardian. - No prescribed medication will be given without written parental permission and a written doctor's note.
-This includes: doctor's name, address, phone number, and doctor's signature, student's name, reason for medication, name of medication, dosage, and time to be given with parental signature. - The appropriate forms must be completed by the doctor and parent or guardian. - Medicine must be in the original container (pharmacy bottle) with the student's name and doctor's name on the container.
+- For 'over-the-counter' medications, i.e., non-prescription medications, the school nurse shall follow the Board of Registration in Nursing's protocols regarding administration of over-the-counter medications in schools. - No prescribed medication will be given without written parental permission and a written doctor's note.
+This includes: doctor's name, address, phone number, and doctor's signature, student's name, reason for medication, name of medication, dosage, and time to be given with parental signature. - The appropriate forms must be completed by the doctor and parent or guardian.

+- Medicine must be in the original container (pharmacy bottle) with the student's name and doctor's name on the container.
 You may want to ask the pharmacy for an empty labeled prescription bottle for school use. - Medication must be brought into school by the parent/guardian or designee that is over 18 years old, with the exception of medications that can be self-administered pursuant to a medication administration plan developed with the nurse (limited to inhalers, epi-pens, enzymes for cystic fibrosis, and glucose monitoring and insulin delivery systems for diabetes).